 Respect, Honesty, & Gratitude

-Children will understand respect and demonstrate how to show respect in different places and ways.
+Children will understand respect and demonstrate respect in different places and ways.
 They will describe what honesty and telling the truth means and demonstrate ways of being honest.
-They will also describe what gratitude means and the importance of giving thanks.
+They will also describe gratitude and the importance of giving thanks.

 Responsibility

 Children will understand what responsibility means and demonstrate taking on responsibilities in the classroom.
-They will set a goal, create a strategy and stick to a plan.
+They will set goals, create strategies, and stick to plans.
 They will also describe and demonstrate ways to solve a problem peacefully.

 What’s Included in Every SEL Unit